Ibriy (Hebrew)/Kasdiy (Chaldean)

 Revelation 11:19 And the temple of Yahuwah was opened in the sky and there was seen in His temple the chest of His covenant and there were lightnings, and voices, and thunderings, and an earthquake, and great hail.

 Notice the distinction of "old" testament from "new" testament.
-The old testament is not the writings from B'ereshiyth (Genesis) through Mal'akiy (Malachi), but is really the Law of Mosheh (Moses).
+The old testament is not the writings from B'ereshiyth (Genesis) through Mal'akiy (Malachi), but is really the law from before the creation.
+Then came the Law of Mosheh (Moses).
 The "Ten Commandments" are really the "Ten Words" and are separate from and given before the Law of Mosheh.
 All of the rest of the Ibriy scriptures are considered to be the Prophets and Writings, which include the Songs (Psalms).
 The New Testament Law is the Law of Grace, or as Yahushua explained it to the lawyers and Pharisees who were trying to entrap Him: